Ana Fernández / SEO

 • You need immediate results

-• Launch a product or campaign with limited time
+• You are launching a product or campaign with limited time

-• Do you want test markets, messages or audiences swiftly
+• You want to test markets, messages, or audiences quickly

-• You have margin to invest in direct purchase
+• You have margin to invest in direct acquisition

-Go deeper into SEO Positioning and how to appear in the first Google results in This article.
+Learn more about SEO Positioning and how to appear in Google's top results in this article .

-Why SEO and SEM Don't Compete (and How They're Boosted)
+Why SEO and SEM Don't Compete (and How They Boost Each Other)

-Synergy between both channels is not only possible, it's necessary if you want to maximize performance.
-Here are some ways of practical integration:
+The synergy between both channels is not only possible, it is necessary if you want to maximize performance.
+Here are some practical ways to integrate them:

 SEM data (CTR, conversions, bounce rate per keyword) helps prioritize SEO efforts.

-In turn, SEO provides long-tail keywords, content ideas, and signs of early intent for SEM.
+In turn, SEO provides long-tail keywords, content ideas, and early intent signals for SEM.

-Be present with an advertisement + organic result Increase the overall CTR, reinforces the perception of authority and displaces competition.
+Being present with an ad + an organic result increases overall CTR, reinforces the perception of authority, and pushes out the competition.

 • SEO for informational or comparison terms (“best tools for…”)

-SEM allows you to quickly test headlines, value propositions and messages.
+SEM allows you to test headlines, value propositions, and messages quickly.
 The results can be applied to SEO titles and meta descriptions to improve CTR.

 How to Design a Unified SEO + SEM Strategy